Last Updated: January 1, 2026

 Flagstaff Minimum Wage

 During the 2016 General Election, the city of Flagstaff voted to pass Proposition 414, otherwise known as "The Minimum Wage Act".
-The law was designed to grant Flagstaff workers a livable minimum wage, gradually increasing the minimum wage to $15.00 per hour by 2021.
+The law was designed to grant Flagstaff workers a livable wage, gradually increasing the minimum wage to $15.00 per hour by 2021.

 Beginning in 2022 and thereafter, the Flagstaff minimum wage is determined and adjusted each year using the greater of:

-- $2.00 above the established statewide minimum wage
+- $2.00 above the established statewide rate

-Effective January 1st, 2025, the Flagstaff minimum wage is $17.85 per hour.
+Effective January 1st, 2026, the Flagstaff minimum wage is $18.35 per hour.
 This applies to all employees who work or are expected to work at least 25 hours or more in any given calendar year within the Flagstaff city limits.

-Beginning January 1st, 2026, the Flagstaff minimum wage adjusts to $18.35 per hour and will NOT have a special wage for tipped employees.
-All employees in Flagstaff will now be required to make the full minimum wage, regardless of whether they regularly earn tips.
+The Flagstaff minimum wage for tipped employees is also $18.35 per hour.
+As of January 1, 2026, all employees in Flagstaff are now required to make the full minimum wage, regardless of whether they regularly earn tips.

 Flagstaff Minimum Wage - Historical Rates Table

-Year | Flagtaff Minimum Wage | Flagstaff Tipped Minimum Wage |
+| Year | Flagtaff Minimum Wage | Flagstaff Tipped Minimum Wage |

-2026 | $18.35 | $18.35 |
+| 2026 | $18.35 | $18.35 |

-2025 | $17.85 | $16.85 |
+| 2025 | $17.85 | $16.85 |

-2024 | $17.40 | $15.90 |
+| 2024 | $17.40 | $15.90 |

-2023 | $16.80 | $14.80 |
+| 2023 | $16.80 | $14.80 |

-2022 | $15.50 | $13.00 |
+| 2022 | $15.50 | $13.00 |

-2021 | $15.00 | $12.00 |
+| 2021 | $15.00 | $12.00 |

 Tucson Minimum Wage